 - Collect pains and needs, analyze the situation and distill conditions for success from them

 - Conduct experiments with known practices and gain experience: what is valuable, what can be ignored, what should be avoided

 - Leadership: Developing authenticity, role and style

-I’ll be looking at some of these points in more detail in the near future.
+I will be looking at some of these points in more detail in the near future.